 - “Thanksgiving is America’s favorite holiday because it’s a time when we put aside our cares, much as the struggling Pilgrims did nearly four centuries ago, and eat a gut-busting meal without worrying about the ‘out years.’” – David Ignatius

-For every holiday it’s a good idea to dress up the place accordingly to let people get in the mood.
+It’s a good idea for every holiday to dress up the place accordingly to help people get in the mood.

-You can upcycle your Halloween decorations a bit along the Thanksgiving lines and turn the scene into something warm and inspiring.
-Switch the carved pumpkin with a new one to give that autumn feeling, even if you transform it into a bottle cooler.
+You can upcycle your Halloween decorations along the Thanksgiving lines and turn the scene into something warm and inspiring.
+Replace the carved pumpkin with a new one to give that autumn feeling, even if you turn it into a bottle cooler.

-Use bright, golden colors to mimic the fall’s colors.
+Use bright, golden colors to mimic fall’s garment.
 Use these for table cloths, napkins, or other items like candles.

-Create a maize centerpiece to reconnect with the original meaning.
-If you prefer flowers, you can choose yellow, orange and red flowers to preserve the autumnal vibe.
+Create a maize centerpiece to reconnect with the original meaning of Thanksgiving.
+You can choose yellow, orange, and red flowers to preserve the autumnal vibe if you prefer flowers.